 - Praziquantel.
 This treatment is generally safe for most fish species, though wrasses might be more susceptible to negative side effects.
-It may kill fan and bristle worms but should not affect other invertebrates.
+It may kill fan and bristle worms but should not affect other invertebrates in fish tanks.

 - Salifert’s Flatworm Exit.
 This chemical is one of the safest for all reef organisms, but can sometimes be ineffective at normal doses.
 This makes it so that you need to overdose on the product, which can lead to a mass die-off of worms that then release too many toxins that affect the whole tank.

 - Levamisole hydrochloride.
 Products that have this active ingredient are Levisol, Fenbendazole, Safe-Guard, and Paracur.
 These chemical treatments offer wide coverage and will kill most invertebrates in the aquarium and should be used as a last resort.

 - Interceptor.
 A canine dewormer that is used for reef tanks to eliminate flatworm infections

 - No Planaria.
 This is a shrimp-safe treatment that works for heavy infestations.
 Make sure to remove beneficial aquarium snails and chemical media when using this product.
 The active ingredient is Betel nut palm extract.
 This is a natural treatment that can be effective against planaria in the aquarium.